03 — Effects and interceptors¶

 Standard interceptors¶

 The interceptor chain wraps the handler.
 Every interceptor has a :before (runs before the handler) and / or :after (runs after the handler).
 The runtime threads a context map — the ctx — through the chain, and the chain composes deterministically.
-Interceptors are how you add cross-cutting behaviour (validation, cofx injection, focus-on-path) without writing it into every handler.
+Interceptors are how you add cross-cutting behaviour (validation, focus-on-path, logging) without writing it into every handler.

-The v2 standard-interceptor surface is three specific helpers plus the ->interceptor primitive.
+The v2 standard-interceptor surface is two specific helpers (path, unwrap) plus the pre-built validate-at-boundary-interceptor and the ->interceptor primitive.
 The principle is: keep helpers that do specific, non-trivial work; drop helpers that are just (->interceptor :before f) with no other logic.
-Five v1 interceptors are removed (debug, trim-v, on-changes, enrich, after); see 15 — Removed.
+Five v1 interceptors are removed (debug, trim-v, on-changes, enrich, after); so is inject-cofx — coeffect delivery is now declared with :rf.cofx/requires, not injected by an interceptor (see 01 — Core §reg-cofx and 15 — Removed).

 path¶